 More than 200 publications: peer-reviewed journal articles, technical reports, short summaries, and extension notes have been generated from Carnation Creek research and monitoring.

-- Historic: Key data and knowledge source for the British Columbia Coastal Fisheries/ Forestry Guidelines (CFFG) – 1987-1994.
+- Historic: Key data and knowledge source for the British Columbia Coastal Fisheries/ Forestry Guidelines (CFFG), 1987 to 1994

-- Post 1995: Foundational Science into Forest Practices Code of BC (FPC, 1995-2003) and Forest and Range Practices Act (FRPA, 2004-present).
-Regulations relevant to hillslope, stream channel, and riparian management practices.
+- Post 1995: Foundational Science into Forest Practices Code of BC (FPC, 1995 to 2003) and Forest and Range Practices Act (FRPA, 2004 to present).
+Regulations relevant to hillslope, stream channel, and riparian management practices

 - WSA Policy and Regulations Development (foundational science)